Whistleblower channels are secure systems that let employees report workplace issues anonymously. Here’s what you need to know:

 In-Person and Paper Reports

-- Face-to-face meetings: Some employees like talking directly to HR or management
+- Face-to-face meetings with HR or management

 Keeping Information Safe